gilbert/temp/README.md

 # Sin

 Sin is a lightweight, reactive JavaScript framework designed to craft dynamic, performant, and accessible web applications.
-It embraces a declarative, component-based approach, offering a unique blend of tagged template literals, reactive streams, and a minimalist API.
+It embraces a declarative, component-based approach.
 If you understand HTML, CSS and JavaScript you will understand sin.

 <pre><code><i><strong><a href="https://flems.io/sin">https://flems.io/sin</a></strong></i></code></pre>